 Starting to monitor production machines in real-time is often a breakthrough moment for a lot of manufacturers.
 A breakthrough regarding efficiency, profitability, transparency and in the ability to continuously improve their production process.
+This change requires a product champion who is responsible for the implementation of production monitoring and OEE.

 But as with most new things, change can be difficult, and we see it all the time with our clients.
 In Evocon we call it the hesitation paradox – will this work in my factory, how will people react, how difficult it is to implement a new system and so on.
 This means that hesitating to move forward actually robs you of the benefits that you know, you will get.